vilasvarghese/linux/Readme.md

 Examples:

-Create a single directory: mkdir new_project
+Create a single directory:

+mkdir new_project
-Create multiple directories at once: mkdir dir1 dir2 dir3
+Create multiple directories at once:

+mkdir dir1 dir2 dir3
-Create a directory with parent directories (if they don't exist): mkdir -p /home/your_username/projects/my_app/src/main/java
+Create a directory with parent directories (if they don't exist):

-The -p (parents) option is very useful.
+The -p (parents) option is very useful for creating nested directory structures in one go.

+mkdir -p my_app/src/main/java
+This will create my_app, then my_app/src, then my_app/src/main, and finally my_app/src/main/java.

-touch - Creating Empty Files or Updating Timestamps The touch command is primarily used to create empty new files or to update the access and modification times of existing files.
+6. touch - Creating Empty Files or Updating Timestamps 📝 The touch command is primarily used to create empty new files or to update the access and modification times of existing files.

 Purpose: To create empty files or change file timestamps.